Selection and Design of Pumping Stations and Lift Stations

 Pumping Station Design Fundamentals

-- Selection Criteria and impact of site variables on design: Legislated requirements and Provincial and Municipal design criteria, land use types, environmental sensitivities, grade and site considerations, hydrologic considerations for pumping station, force main installations, setback and site details (noise, odour, access, easement), cost benefit study using discounted cash flow analysis
+- Selection Criteria and impact of site variables on design: Legislated requirements and Provincial and Municipal design criteria, land use types, environmental sensitivities, grade and site considerations, hydrologic considerations for pumping stations, force main installations, setback and site details (noise, odours, access, easements), and cost benefit study using discounted cash flow analysis

 Selection and Classification of Pumps

-- Classification of the most used types of pumps, according to various criteria and legislation ( flow, energy sources, number of pumping chambers, axis of movement, installation, applications).
+- Classification of the most used types of pumps, according to various criteria and legislation (flow energy sources, number of pumping chambers, axis of movement, installation, and applications)

 - Features, advantages and disadvantages

 - Horizontal or vertical, single or double suction pumps